JarbasAl/LILACS/lilacs/blog/0-LILACS-memory.md

 Long term memory for LILACS is a permanent database of facts known to be correct, every concept and connection stored here must be verified

-Some words have different meanings depending on context, we can load different "worlds" depending on the task, each world is a different ontology

-This will be explored further in [other blog post]()

 What is an ontology?

-    TODO

-What can we do with it?
+If you are processing text, "Jarbas" is a "Noun" and also a "Word"

+But if you are talking about persons "Jarbas" is a "Person"

+Some words have different properties depending on context, LILACS works with a default "world", if needed you can load different ones depending on the task, each world is a different ontology

+you may work with a grammar ontology, or with the foaf ontology

+ontologies are useful because they encode properties and relationships, they can even include rules as explored in [the reasoning blog post]()

+An ontology does not define what the data is, but it defines what it can be, it tells you have attributes and relationships of things

+If you want to learn more about ontologies i recommend this excellent [youtube video](https://www.youtube.com/watch?v=bxVqppNWSyE) (19 mins)

+How do we use an ontology?

     # Load an ontology from a local repository, or from Internet: